betterscientificsoftware/bssw.io/CuratedContent/LanguageReferenceOnLine.md

 [1]: #a1 "Version numbers are the last 2 digits of the year the standard was *initiated*.
 Sometimes, standards are formally *finalized* years after they were *initiated*."
 [2]: #a2 "Language *extensions* for special devices (e.g. co-processors, GPUs, FPGAs, accelerators, etc.)."
 [3]: #a3 "The most formal resource for Python is the [language reference](https://docs.python.org/dev/reference/) and the *reference* implementation, [CPython](https://github.com/python/cpython)"
 [4]: #a4 "CPP is sometimes used to process other kinds of text files including those of other languages.
-CPP `#pragma`s are a common way for compiler vendors to extend the language."
+CPP `#pragma` directives are a common way for compiler vendors to extend the language."
 [5]: #a5 "The fortran specification does not define a *standard library*.
 Nonetheless, there is a community driven effort to develop one."
 [6]: #a6 "A critical aspect of these technologies is whether they work on CPUs only, GPUs only or can *target* both.
 Some technologies are designed to target a variety of other *devices* such as FPGAs, etc."

 <a name="a1"></a><sup>1</sup>Version numbers are the last 2 digits of the year the standard was *initiated*.
 Sometimes, standards are formally *finalized* years after they were *initiated*.<br>
 <a name="a2"></a><sup>2</sup>Language *extensions* for special devices (e.g. co-processors, GPUs, FPGAs, accelerators, etc.).<br>
 <a name="a3"></a><sup>3</sup>The most formal resource for Python is the *reference* implementation, [CPython](https://en.wikipedia.org/wiki/CPython)<br>
 <a name="a4"></a><sup>4</sup>CPP is sometimes used to process other kinds of text files including those of other languages.
-CPP [`#pragma`s](https://gcc.gnu.org/onlinedocs/cpp/Pragmas.html) are a common way for compiler vendors to extend the language.<br>
+CPP [`#pragma](https://gcc.gnu.org/onlinedocs/cpp/Pragmas.html) directives are a common way for compiler vendors to extend the language.<br>
 <a name="a5"></a><sup>5</sup>The fortran specification does not define a *standard library*.
 Nonetheless, there is a community driven effort to develop one.<br>
 <a name="a6"></a><sup>6</sup>A critical aspect of these technologies is whether they work on CPUs only, GPUs only or can *target* both.
 Some technologies are designed to target a variety of other *devices* such as FPGAs, etc.